The Art & Science of Thriving Students

 Level 1 Adventure

-Turning around the public K-12 education system takes dedication, motivation, participation, and above all, knowledge.
-The Empowerment Education Great Minds podcast brings you that knowledge, the knowledge of a movement already in the making.
-The shift of our education system, the evolution from an old paradigm to a new one has already begun, and we still have a ways to go.
+Shifting the public K-12 education system takes dedication, motivation, participation, and above all, new information.
+30 TO THRIVE podcast brings you that knowledge, the knowledge of a movement already in the making.
+The evolution from an old paradigm system to a new one has already begun.
+Join Meg Hanshaw PhD and her powerful guests who are already contributing to the new-paradigm SHIFT!

-i.b.mee. is dedicated to serving as a central hub of that shift.
-Our podcast brings you the knowledge of great minds who are already doing powerful programs and best practices that are working to help students, teachers and school leaders thrive.
-We are not stopping until we all can be a dedicated voice to bring a wave of educational transformation to last centuries
+i.b.mee. is dedicated to serving as a central hub of the education system shift.
+Our podcast brings you the knowledge of great minds who have powerful programs, best practices, empowered schools, or research that are working to help students, teachers and school leaders thrive.
+We are not stopping until we all can be a dedicated voice to bring a wave of educational transformation.

 Level 1 Adventure